Five Ways to Count Our Blessings

 5. Share the gratitude attitude.

 Share the gratitude attitude with others by affirming one or two positive attributes about another person.
-Sharing the positive makes it difficult for anyone to dwell on the negative.
+You can write this person a thank-you note or even a tribute letter.
+Sharing the positive with someone else makes it easier for both of you to not just dwell on the negative.

 When we change our thinking, it impacts the direction of our lives.
 By focusing on the positive things in life, it is easier to count our blessings.
 No matter what you are facing, keep your eyes focused on Jesus, especially during this busy yet wonderful time of the year.